ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa-timer-vis/README.md

 ### **WORK IN PROGRESS**

+- #74 Fixed Starttime
+- #71 Name of Echo in data tree
+- #75 Percent from 0% to 100%
 - Breaking change: minimal supported node.js version is 16.x
-- Another String Variation #58
+- #58 Another String Variation

 ### 0.2.0 (2023-07-27)